AleksandraSterniewska/saucedemo-automation-tests/tests/requirements/checkout-flow-smoke-002.md

 #### Expected Result:

 - The order process is successfully complete.
-The "Checkout: Complete" page is displayed with information: "Thank you for your order!".
+The "Checkout: Complete" page is displayed with information: "Your order has been dispatched, and will arrive just as fast as the pony can get there!".
 - The product is not located in the cart.
 The quantity of the product ordered is not displayed on the shopping cart icon.

 #### Pre-Requirements: